woom221/woom221.github.io/README.md

 # Portfolio for Sean Yi

+Portfolio made on Oct 21, 2024

 The template is from https://github.com/codewithsadee/vcard-personal-portfolio

-This portfolio is currently under construction